 EchoStar Mobile Limited Service Agreements.
 We provide services and lease equipment to support the business of EchoStar Mobile Limited, a subsidiary of EchoStar that is licensed by the EU to provide mobile satellite services and complementary ground component services covering the entire EU using S-band spectrum.
 Generally, the amounts EchoStar's other subsidiaries pay for these services are based on cost plus a fixed margin.
-We recorded revenue in "Service revenue" of \$1.2 million and \$1.1 million for the three months ended March 31, 2024, and 2023, respectively, related to these services.
+We recorded revenue in "Service revenue" of \$1.2 million and \$1.1 million for the three months ended June 30, 2024, and 2023, respectively, and \$2.4 million and \$2.2 million for the six months ended June 30, 2024, and 2023, respectively, related to these services.
 Additionally, we have converted the receivables for certain of these services into loans, bearing an annual interest rate of 5%.
 These loans are included within Related party receivables - EchoStar - non-current in the table above.

 Construction Management Services for EchoStar XXIV satellite.
 In August 2017, a subsidiary of EchoStar entered into a contract with Maxar Space, LLC (formerly Space Systems/Loral, LLC), for the design and construction of the EchoStar XXIV satellite, a new, next-generation, high throughput geostationary satellite.
-We provide construction management services to EchoStar's subsidiary for the construction of the EchoStar XXIV satellite.
-We charged EchoStar's subsidiary and reduced our operating expenses by the costs of such services of \$0.4 million for the three months ended March 31, 2023.
+We provided construction management services to EchoStar's subsidiary for the construction of the EchoStar XXIV satellite.
+We charged EchoStar's subsidiary and reduced our operating expenses by the costs of such services of \$0.6 million and \$1.0 million for the three and six months ended June 30, 2023.
 The EchoStar XXIV satellite was placed into service in December 2023.
-No costs were incurred related to these services during the three months ended March 31, 2024.
+No costs were incurred related to these services during the three and six months ended June 30, 2024.

 EchoStar XXIV Satellite Lease.
 Effective December 2023, we lease capacity of the EchoStar XXIV satellite under an operating lease from an affiliate of ours, EchoStar XXIV L.L.C., for a term of seven years for a monthly lease charge of \$15.9 million.
 We prepaid \$100.0 million in lease obligations under the agreement in March 2024 which is reflected in certain of the liabilities listed above.
+In June 2024, we prepaid an additional \$85.0 million in lease obligations.
+The prepayments resulted in the lease liability and associated asset being remeasured.

 Dividends.
 On February 15, 2024, our Board of Directors declared and approved payment of a cash dividend on our outstanding common stock to our shareholder and parent, EchoStar, in the amount of \$529 million.
-Payment of this dividend was made in the first quarter of 2024.
+Payment of this dividend was made in the first guarter of 2024.